-The event logs list the error codes and messages that are generated when an error is detected for the subsystems IMM2.1, POST, DSA, and the server baseboard management controller.
-See "Event logs" on page 62 for more information.
+The event logs list the error codes and messages that are generated when an error is detected for the subsystems IMM2, POST, DSA, and the server baseboard management controller.
+See "Event logs" on page 75 for more information.

-Integrated management module II
+Integrated management module II (IMM2)

-The integrated management module 2.1 (IMM2.1) combines service processor functions, video controller, and remote presence and blue-screen capture features in a single chip.
+The IMM2 combines service processor functions, video controller, and remote presence and blue-screen capture features in a single chip.
 The IMM provides advanced service-processor control, monitoring, and alerting function.
 If an environmental condition exceeds a threshold or if a system component fails, the IMM lights LEDs to help you diagnose the problem, records the error in the IMM event log, and alerts you to the problem.
 Optionally, the IMM also provides a virtual presence capability for remote server management capabilities.
 The IMM provides remote server management through the following industry-standard interfaces:

-- Intelligent Platform Management Protocol (IPMI) version 2.0 - Simple Network Management Protocol (SNMP) version 3 - Common Information Model (CIM) - Web browser
+- Intelligent Platform Management Protocol (IPMI) version 2.0 - Simple Network Management Protocol (SNMP) version 3.0; SNMP Trap version 1.0 - Common Information Model (CIM) - Web browser

-For more information about the integrated management module 2.1 (IMM2.1), see "Using the integrated management module" on page 40, Appendix A "Integrated management module 2.1 (IMM2.1) error messages" on page 269, and the Integrated Management Module II User's Guide at https://pubs.lenovo. com/imm2/.
+For more information about the IMM2, see "Using the integrated management module" on page 54.
+Appendix B "Integrated management module II (IMM2) error messages" on page 339, and the Integrated Management Module II User's Guide at https://pubs.lenovo.com/imm2/.